nishi-takuya/pptx_to_png/README.md

 1. The tool uses PowerPoint's COM interface to open the source `.pptx` file.
 2. Each slide's dimensions are determined to calculate the aspect ratio.
 3. The user-specified width or height (or both) is applied, and the slides are exported as PNGs while maintaining the aspect ratio.
+4. For each slide's PNG, the tool checks if a PNG file with a timestamp metadata entry exists:
+   - If the PNG is missing or the timestamp is outdated, the slide is re-exported as PNG.
+   - If the timestamp in the PNG matches or is newer than the source PPTX, the export is skipped.
-4. PNG files are saved in the specified destination folder, and logging is enabled if requested.
+5. PNG files are saved in the specified destination folder, and logging is enabled if requested.

 ## ✅ Prerequisites

 - **Python 3.9 or higher**
 - **Required Python package(s)**:
   - `comtypes==1.4.8` (For interacting with PowerPoint's COM interface)
+  - `Pillow==9.0.0` or higher (For reading and writing PNG metadata)
 - **Microsoft PowerPoint must be installed** on the machine running the script.
+- **File System Permissions**: Ensure read/write permissions on the PNG files and directories, especially for adding metadata.

 ## 📜 License